 A good way to encourage your kids to visit a couple of museums with you in Paris is to suggest a trip to a Pierre Herme Boutique.
 Considered one of the best pastry chefs in the world, Pierre Herme creates what many people will tell you are the best macarons in the world.
 I have to agree.

-There are a number of Pierre Herme boutiques across Paris.
-We visited the store on Rue Bonaparte a few blocks north of Luxembourg Gardens.
-The staff were polite (and patient) as our kids drooled over every shelf of perfect macarons whilst making their choice.
-It can get busy so try and go during the week if possible.
+There are several Pierre Herme boutiques in Paris.
+We visited the store on Rue Bonaparte, a few blocks north of Luxembourg Gardens.
+The staff was polite (and patient) as our kids drooled over every shelf of perfect macarons while making their choices.
+It can get busy, so try to go during the week if possible.

 13. Les Musee des Arts Forain